Speakers | EMPEA Fundraising Masterclass

 Mark has an LLB (Hons) from the University of Liverpool and an MBA from the University of Chicago Booth School Of Business.

 Mark is admitted to practice as a solicitor of the Supreme Court of England and Wales and is a Non-Executive Director of the Emerging Markets Private Equity Association whose Legal and Regulatory Council he also chairs.
 Mark is also a Member of the Legal and Regulatory Committee of the African Venture Capital Association.

-He is ranked as a top-tier lawyer for Investment Funds by Chambers UK and Chambers Europe where he “is widely acknowledged as a pre-eminent figure in the private equity funds world.”
+Labelled a “private equity ace” by Legal Week, he is ranked as a top-tier lawyer for Investment Funds by Chambers UK (2016), where he is described as “‘big personality’ and ‘fantastic lawyer’ with a wealth of industry knowledge in the European private funds sphere.”

 Jesper Persson, Head of Unit, Private Equity, European Investment Bank (EIB)

 Jesper Persson is responsible for the European Investment Bank’s private equity investments in sub-Saharan Africa, Caribbean, Pacific, and MENA.
 He previously held the position of Structured Finance Manager at the European Investment Fund.
 Prior to joining the EIB Group in August 2003, Jesper worked during a number of years in investment banking and structured finance for CIBC World Markets and Fitch Ratings in London.
 Jesper holds a degree in economics and finance from Lund University, Sweden and the University of Exeter, UK.
 He is a CFA charterholder.